rcuocolo/PROSTATEx_masks/README.md

 Full exam DICOM files are retrievable through the Cancer Imaging Archive at: [https://wiki.cancerimagingarchive.net/display/Public/SPIE-AAPM-NCI+PROSTATEx+Challenges](https://wiki.cancerimagingarchive.net/display/Public/SPIE-AAPM-NCI+PROSTATEx+Challenges)

-The same set of masks is also available matching the coordinates of the PROSTATEx DICOM files after conversion in NIFTI files using [dcm2niix](https://github.com/rordenlab/dcm2niix).
-These are located in the "Files/lesions/Masks/For_dcm2niix_files" directory.
-As there is  a known [issue](https://github.com/rcuocolo/PROSTATEx_masks/issues/9) with ADC masks, these should be preferable for the moment.
+The **masks are to be used exclusively after conversion of the DICOM files in NIFTI using [dcm2niix](https://github.com/rordenlab/dcm2niix)**.
+There is  a known [issue](https://github.com/rcuocolo/PROSTATEx_masks/issues/9) preventing the correct transposition of the annotations to the original DICOM files.

 ### Original coordinate markers